Radio Caroline Society web shop header STATION SITE The Beat Fleet A4 book

 THE RADIO CAROLINE BIBLE - NEW UPDATED EDITION

-A new updated edition of the Radio Caroline Bible, published on 1st November (2021), bringing the story right up to date.
+The 2021 updated edition of the Radio Caroline Bible, bringing the story right up to date.

 It now has a technical appendix describing the equipment of Caroline’s ships and the land based facilities, including our current 648 kHz AM Harris DX25 transmitter - which itself has quite an interesting history!